War of the Heavenly Horses: Dayuan

-The Records of the Grand Historian and the Book of Han describe the Dayuan as numbering several hundred thousand people living in 70 walled cities of varying size.
-They grew rice and wheat, and made wine from grapes.

 Dayuan was one of the furthest western states to send envoys to the Han court.
 However unlike the other envoys, the ones from Dayuan did not conform to the proper Han rituals and behaved with great arrogance and self-assurance, believing they were too far away to be in any danger of invasion.
 Dayuan was also situated near the Xiongnu at this point, who were held in great respect for they had caused the Yuezhi much suffering.
 An envoy from the Xiongnu bearing diplomatic credentials from the Chanyu was provided with food and escort.
 In comparison, a Han envoy received no mounts he did not buy himself and no food unless he handed out silks and other goods.
 Han envoys also had a reputation for wealth in the west, thus they were charged exorbitant fees wherever they went, causing the Han no small amount of grief.
 The historian Sima Qian elaborates further:

 Among the goods western envoys brought with them were the "heavenly horses", which the emperor took a liking to.
 He sent a trade mission with 1,000 pieces of gold and a golden horse to purchase these horses from Dayuan.
 Dayuan had at this point already been trading with the Han for quite some time and benefited greatly from it.
 Not only were they overflowing with eastern goods, they also learned from Han soldiers how to cast metal into coins and weapons.
 Thus they had no great reason to accept the Han trade offer, reasoning:

 The Han envoys cursed the men of Dayuan and smashed the golden horse they had brought.
 Enraged by this act of contempt, the nobles of Dayuan ordered Yucheng (modern Uzgen), which lay on their eastern borders, to attack and kill the envoys and seize their goods.
 Upon receiving word of the trade mission's demise, Emperor Wu decided to dispatch a punitive expedition against Dayuan.
 Li Guangli, brother of Emperor Wu's favorite concubine, Lady Li, was appointed Ershi General and sent against Dayuan at the head of an army of 6,000 cavalry and 20,000 infantry, mostly young men drawn from the undesirables among the border kingdoms.